bloccooo/dbkp/README.md

 A simple tool for backing up databases to various cloud storage providers or local filesystems.

 Designed to make database migrations easier, this project streamlines copying, backup, and restoration operations.
-It works both as a command-line tool for server automation and through a GUI for everyday development tasks like pulling production data into your local environment.
+It consists of a **library** (`dbkp-core`) and a **CLI tool** that can be used both as a command-line interface for server automation and through an interactive **TUI (Terminal User Interface)** for everyday development tasks like pulling production data into your local environment.

 **Important Note:** This is a side project used currently as an internal tool.
 It is not an industrial-grade solution.
 It only provides logical backup for the moment and might struggle with massive databases.
 Works great for development, testing, and smaller projects, but maybe don't bet your mission-critical production systems on it just yet...